NCAR/lrose-docs/cidd/docker/README.md

   https://raw.githubusercontent.com/NCAR/lrose-displays/master/cidd/scripts/run-cidd-in-docker
 ```

 Right click to download it.
-It will probably save as:
+It will save as:

 ```
   run-cidd-in-docker.txt